alemorm/SmartLight/README.md

 ## ESP32 Setup

 There are two ESP32 circuit diagrams that reflect the testing and the final deployment circuits.
 The difference between the two being the presence of an LED that represents the HTTP request being sent.
+Here you can see the final version of the circuit:

 ### <div align="center">**Final Circuit**